lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

       Figure 45 - Generic AToL file EngZzz_Eng_GB

-Firstly, as seen in `Figure 22 <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id3>`_ you must open the generic file and “save as” in order to make a copy ready for customisation.
+Firstly, as seen in `Figure 22 <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id3>`_ you must open the generic file and **“save as”** in order to make a copy ready for customisation.

 After that, change the “versionID” and “versionName” to reflect your customization.
 Following the English and Scots example presented `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id8>`_, this would be :file:`[report name and ID]`

-Your file name should match your “versionID”, which must follow the ISO standard code sequence (see XX for standard code sequence generating).
+Your file name should match your “versionID”, which must follow the ISO standard code sequence.

+.. (see XX for standard code sequence generating > add in localisation link once section has been completed).

 In order to produce a customized version of the AToL, you must also change both “rml” and “rml_header” to indicate the language(s) pertinent to your AToL version.

 .. figure:: figures/atolfigure24.png
       :width: 600